Global classification of generic multi-vector fields of top degree: Local characterization of a Nambu structure

 In fact, this positive number determines the Nambu structure in a neighborhood of $H$ up to isotopy.
 To prove that we need the following classical result concerning the classification of volume forms.

-\begin{lemma}[Moser] Let $M$ be an orientable closed manifold, $\Omega_1$ and $\Omega_2$ two volume forms in $M$.
-If $[\Omega_1]=[\Omega_2]\in H^{top}(M)$, there exists a diffeomorphism isotopic to the identity which sends $\Omega_1$ to $\Omega_2$.
-Moreover, it can be chosen to be the identity in the closure of the complement of the closed set where the two volume forms coincide. \end{lemma}
+\begin{lemma}[(Moser)] Let $M$ be an orientable closed manifold, $\Omega_1$ and $\Omega_2$ two volume forms in $M$.
+If $[\Omega_1]=[\Omega_2]\in H^{\mbox{ {top}}}(M)$, there exists a diffeomorphism isotopic to the identity which sends $\Omega_1$ to $\Omega_2$.
+Moreover, it can be chosen to have support in the closure of the complement of the closed set where the two volume forms coincide. \end{lemma}

 The above result can be adapted to volume forms in compact manifolds with boundary which coincide in neighborhoods of the boundary components.
 We can now state and prove the main result in this section.